 The Next Pregnancy

-Every mum will feel extremely anxious entering a pregnancy after the loss of a baby and will need lots of extra care and reassurance.
+Every bereaved parent will feel extremely anxious entering a pregnancy after the loss of a baby and will need lots of extra care and reassurance.
 The timing of a next pregnancy after loss is a very individual decision and one that only they can make to help with the healing process.
 Ask them what they would find helpful in terms of extra appointments with their consultant.

 - An early antenatal appointment with their consultant